Patient education: Food poisoning (foodborne illness) (Beyond the Basics)

 FOOD POISONING DIAGNOSIS

-Food poisoning is usually diagnosed based on a person's history of what they have eaten in the prior week and symptoms.
+Food poisoning is usually diagnosed based on a person's symptoms and history of what they have eaten in the prior week.
 However, it is not always possible or necessary to determine the particular food or microorganism that caused the illness, especially if the illness is mild and begins to improve within a few days.

 When to seek help — If your symptoms are persistent or severe, if you have an underlying medical condition, or if there are worrisome signs or symptoms (temperature greater than 100.4ºF/38ºC, severe abdominal pain, inability to eat or drink, bloody stool, or vomit), you should see a healthcare provider for evaluation and treatment.